Who god is

 We believe that God’s intention is to use ordinary, everyday people to demonstrate God’s amazing power and glory.

-God has a mission to set things right in a broken world, to redeem and restore it.
+God has a mission to set things right in a broken world, to redeem, and to restore it.
 Mission flows directly from the nature and purposes of a missionary God.
-It is God's mission and the church is an instrument created by God and sent into the world to accomplish the mission.
+It is God's mission.
+The church is an instrument created by God and sent into the world to accomplish this mission.